StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 - `replication_num`: The number of materialized view replicas to create.
 - `storage_medium`: Storage medium type.
 Valid values: `HDD` and `SSD`.
 - `storage_cooldown_time`: the storage cooldown time for a partition.
 If both HDD and SSD storage mediums are used, data in the SSD storage is moved to the HDD storage after the time specified by this property.
 Format: "yyyy-MM-dd HH:mm:ss".
 The specified time must be later than the current time.
 If this property is not explicitly specified, the storage cooldown is not performed by default.
 - `partition_ttl_number`: The number of most recent materialized view partitions to keep.
-After the number of partitions exceeds this value, expired partitions will be deleted.
+For the partitions with a start time earlier than the current time, after the number of these partitions exceeds this value, less recent partitions will be deleted.
 StarRocks will periodically check materialized view partitions according to the time interval specified in the FE configuration item `dynamic_partition_check_interval_seconds`, and automatically delete expired partitions.
+If you enabled the [dynamic partitioning](../../../table_design/dynamic_partitioning.md) strategy, the partitions created in advance are not counted in.
 When the value is `-1`, all partitions of the materialized view will be preserved.
 Default: `-1`.
 - `partition_refresh_number`: In a single refresh, the maximum number of partitions to refresh.
 If the number of partitions to be refreshed exceeds this value, StarRocks will split the refresh task and complete it in batches.
 Only when the previous batch of partitions is refreshed successfully, StarRocks will continue to refresh the next batch of partitions until all partitions are refreshed.
 If any of the partitions fail to be refreshed, no subsequent refresh tasks will be generated.
 When the value is `-1`, the refresh task will not be split.
 Default: `-1`.
 - `excluded_trigger_tables`: If a base table of the materialized view is listed here, the automatic refresh task will not be triggered when the data in the base table is changed.
 This parameter only applies to load-triggered refresh strategy, and is usually used together with the property `auto_refresh_partitions_limit`.
 Format: `[db_name.]table_name`.
 When the value is an empty string, any data change in all base tables triggers the refresh of the corresponding materialized view.
 The default value is an empty string.
 - `auto_refresh_partitions_limit`: The number of most recent materialized view partitions that need to be refreshed when a materialized view refresh is triggered.
 You can use this property to limit the refresh range and reduce the refresh cost.
 However, because not all the partitions are refreshed, the data in the materialized view may not be consistent with the base table.
 Default: `-1`.
 When the value is `-1`, all partitions will be refreshed.
 When the value is a positive integer N, StarRocks sorts the existing partitions in chronological order, and refreshes N partitions from the most recent partition.
 If the number of partitions is less than N, StarRocks refreshes all existing partitions.
 If there are dynamic partitions created in advance in your materialized view, StarRocks refreshes the pre-created partitions first, and then the existing partitions.
 Therefore, when setting this parameter, make sure that you have reserved margins for pre-created dynamic partitions.
 - `mv_rewrite_staleness_second`: If the materialized view's last refresh is within the time interval specified in this property, this materialized view can be used directly for query rewrite, regardless of whether the data in the base tables changes.
 If the last refresh is before this time interval, StarRocks checks whether the base tables have been updated to determine whether the materialized view can be used for query rewrite.
 Unit: Second.
 This property is supported from v3.0.
 - `colocate_with`: The colocation group of the asynchronous materialized view.
 See [Colocate Join](../../../using_starrocks/Colocate_join.md) for further information.
 This property is supported from v3.0.
 - `unique_constraints` and `foreign_key_constraints`: The Unique Key constraints and Foreign Key constraints when you create an asynchronous materialized view for query rewrite in the View Delta Join scenario.
 See [Asynchronous materialized view - Rewrite queries in View Delta Join scenario](../../../using_starrocks/Materialized_view.md#rewrite-queries-in-view-delta-join-scenario) for further information.
 This property is supported from v3.0.
+- `resource_group`: The resource group to which the refresh tasks of the materialized view belong.
+For more about resource groups see [Resource group](../../../administration/resource_group.md).

 > **CAUTION**
 >